-The end-of-term reports of all outgoing Commissions but Epidemiology have meantime been received, some rather late, and several of them required correspondence with the outgoing Chairs which is not terminated in all instances.
-The North American Commission and Classification and Terminology are in place.
-One typical situation is that subcommissions and working groups have not terminated ongoing activities, and I would like to consult with the EC the best way of dealing with this.
-My proposal is to give these groups deadlines to finish their business as "task forces", and thereafter consider them dissolved.
+The end-of-term reports of all outgoing Commissions but Epidemiology have meantime been received and several of them required correspondence with the outgoing Chairs, which is not terminated in all instances.
+One typical situation is that subcommissions and working groups have not terminated ongoing activities, and I would like to consult with the EC on the best way of dealing with this.
+My proposal is to give these groups deadlines to finish their business as "taskforces," and thereafter consider them dissolved.

 The old Commission on Asian and Oceanian Affairs is still conducting the business of the region as the new Commission can only be finalized after the elections of the additional Vice President from that region have been accomplished.
 Nonetheless, they have produced a report for this meeting which documents their ongoing activity, especially in the field of education.
 I have tried to keep a helpful eye on the transition of the Global Campaign Management, where the involvement of the regions is not yet satisfactory.
 Thanks to the activities of Giuliano Avanzini, Phil Lee and Hanneke de Boer, the agreement with the WHO re the consultant status of Dr. Prilipko seems now to be satisfactory.

 Meetings of the SAC and IOC for the congresses in Helsinki and Singapore, respectively, showed good progress with both.
-For the Guatemala congress, a brainstorm for the development of the Caribbean is being planned on September 9, 2006, and I am inviting participants from the territories around the Gulf of Mexico.
+For the Guatemala congress, a brainstorm for the development of the Caribbean is being planned on September 9, 2006, and I am inviting participants from the territories around the Gulf of Mexico and the Caribbean.
 This is an ILAE initiative as a regional contribution to the GCAE and on the background of our priorities.